-Individuals who moved between the NOW/COMP waiver during 2018 were categorized into the waiver in which they were last enrolled.
+Individuals who moved between the NOW/COMP waiver during 2019 were categorized into the waiver in which they were last enrolled.

-The data used to calculate mortality rates per 1,000 people by age group and type of residence were supplied by the Waiver Information System (WIS) and Reporting of Critical Incidents system (ROCI).
-WIS was the primary source for identifying, demographic, and payer information, as well as residential setting.
-Health risk information was extracted from the Columbus Information System (CIS).
-Death and incident information were extracted from ROCI.
-ROCI and CIS do not track individuals by a common unique identifier stored in WIS.
+The data used to calculate mortality rates per 1,000 people by age group and type of residence were supplied by the Waiver Information System (WIS), IDD Connects, Reporting of Critical Incidents system (ROCI), and Image.
+WIS and IDD Connects were the primary sources for identifying, demographic, and payer information, as well as residential setting.
+Health risk information was extracted from HSRT.
+Death and incident information were extracted from ROCI and Image.
+ROCI and Image do not track individuals by a common unique identifier stored in WIS.
 All efforts were made to match individuals using related identifying information, including name, age, address, and region.